cpressey/LCF-style-ND/README.md

-I would guess the resulting system would be fairly trivial for propositional logic, but would start to resemble dependent types (which is what is more conventionally used for theorem provers) if one were to upgrade to first-order predicate logic.
+I would guess the resulting system would be fairly trivial for propositional logic, but would start to resemble dependent types if one were to upgrade to first-order predicate logic.
+Dependent types are what are more conventionally used for theorem provers anyway, so this makes a certain amount of sense.
+It has a certain logic to it, if you will.

 The other observation is that our program which expresses and checks a proof has a simple structure: a tree of function applications.
 There is a straightforward way of "refactoring" such a program into a data structure: [defunctionalization][] (Wikipedia).
-(And actually, since none of our proof-producing functions are higher-order functions, defunctionalizing them is trivial.)
+(And actually, since none of our theorem-producing functions are higher-order functions, defunctionalizing them is trivial.)

-In this way, the proof could be expressed as "plain old data" (think JSON) and "interpreted" by the program.
+In this way, the entire proof could be expressed as "plain old data" (think: JSON) and "interpreted" by the program.
 In this case, the programming language needn't support information hiding;
-the program is prevented from producing an incorrect proof object by virtue of the fact that the "interpreter" is closed, and does not allow any external code (i.e. code that could potentially modify the proof object in process in invalid ways)
+the program is prevented from producing an incorrect theorem object by virtue of the fact that the "interpreter" is closed, and does not allow any external code (i.e. code that could potentially modify the proof object in process in invalid ways)